yolken/yolken-blog/articles/interview_prep.md

   aren't super common, but some companies do like them so you may want to brush up on how to do them in your chosen interview language.

-## The "Hit Parade"
+## Common question types

-During my most recent rounds of interviewing, there were some types of questions that came up over-and-over again.
+During my most recent rounds of interviewing, there were some types of questions that came up again and again.
 If you're on the market, you may want to spend a little extra time to make sure you're comfortable with questions of these types.

 ### Searching and/or exploring in a 2D grid

-See Leetcode
+Interviewers love these questions because they hit on multiple

 ### Evaluating arithmetic expressions

-Some examples here include
+These questions are easy to explain and test, but can be challenging to implement.

 ### Designing and implementing key/value stores or caches

-See Leetcode
+These kinds of questions are popular because they

+## Concluding thoughts

+## Acknowledgements

+I'd like to thank [John Mishanski](https://www.linkedin.com/in/johnmishanski/) for providing feedback on a draft of this post.